joscha/play-authenticate/README.md

 You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") and there are some screens on our [website](http://joscha.github.com/play-authenticate/).

 ## Features

+* Fully customizable and localizable controllers and views (e.g. Play Authenticate allows you to define your own controllers and views for every visual step of the signup and/or log in process)
+* Completely dynamic URL generation for all views (uses the route file - means you can adapt the look and feel as much as you like).
+	* The sample shows how to do this with Twitter bootstrap
+* Linking of accounts (e.g. one local user with multiple authentication providers)
+	* Linking can be done automatically or after asking the user (default)
+* Merge detection (e.g. a user created two unconnected local accounts)
+	* Account merge can be done automatically or after asking the user (default)
+* Tight [deadbolt2][] authorization integration (Sample included).
+* HTTPS support (for OAuth2 redirect links and email verification).
+* Verification email used by Email/Password provider is fully customizable and localizable and can be sent in either text or HTML or both.

+### Providers
 As of now, the following authentication providers are supported out of the box:

 * Google (OAuth2)